 Kalu Yala has several accommodation options geared towards a romantic getaway with your partner, a group trip, or the budget traveler looking for a simple place to camp in nature.
 The nice thing about staying here is that you don’t have to cook!
 The affordable $15/day per person meal plan includes three meals a day and plenty of coffee.
 Bathrooms are shared and have been nicely constructed to allow privacy.

-Private Dorms: With options for 6-8 people, the bunk bed dorms can be privately booked and are ideal for a group trip with your closest friends or family.
-Book an entire dorm here —>
+Dorms: With options for 6-8 people, the bunk bed dorms are ideal for people that don’t mind sharing a space.
+Book a dorm bed here —>

 Camping: Kalu Yala can provide all the necessary camping equipment (tent, mattress, bedding) for you for $30/Night.
 Or if you want to bring your own camping equipment you can pay $15/Night.
 Book a tent here —>

 Kalu Yala is located in San Miguel, a total journey of about 1.5 hours from Panama City depending on how you arrive making this an easy place to visit from the city.

 Car: In Waze or Google Maps you can put “Kalu Yala Basecamp” to arrive.
 Once you arrive in San Miguel town, take a right at the rock that says “Bienvenidos a San Miguel”, and Kalu Yala Basecamp will be the third house on the left and is bright yellow.
 They then have a 4 x 4 truck that is $10 one way and you need to have this reserved in advance by emailing firstname.lastname@example.org or WhatsApp +50766738170.
 You will be able to leave your car at the basecamp during your stay.